 Weekends don’t revolve around running

 There’s the opportunity to do so much more exploring now.
-On my long run Saturdays, I’d have to give up plans on Friday nights and then I’d honestly want to lay around most of the day Saturday after running.
+On long run Saturdays, I’d have to give up plans on Friday nights for an early bedtime.
+Then I’d honestly want to lay around most of the day Saturday after running.
 Things didn’t get done and I couldn’t be as flexible.
 Now if I want to hit up the Farmer market, or have friends over for brunch, it’s so easy to do.

 Trying new workouts